TDarkShadow/iheartnewvegas/setup.md

 # Generating fresh .INI files

 - Run **FalloutNVLauncher.exe** from the game's Root folder.
-- Click OK to both pop-ups that say **Detecting Video Hardware**.
+- Click **OK** to both pop-ups that say **Detecting Video Hardware**.
 If there aren't any pop-ups, navigate to **Documents\My Games\FalloutNV** and delete all the files ending in .INI, then retry.
-- Select **Options** then select the **Ultra** preset option.
-If you want to improve performance without drastically changing the game's visuals, disable actor shadows.
+- Click **Options**, then select the **Ultra** preset option.
+Set antialiasing to **8 Samples**.
+If you want to improve performance without drastically changing the game's visuals, disable shadows under the **Options**, **Shadows** tab.
 These are hardly noticeable but can have a considerable performance impact.
-- Set the **Resolution** option to your preference.
+- Set **Resolution** to your preference.
-- Click **OK** then **Exit**.
+- Click **OK**, then **Exit**.

 # Utilities

 [**FNV BSA Decompressor**](https://www.nexusmods.com/newvegas/mods/65854?)
-Decompresses the Fallout New Vegas BSAs and repacks them without zlib compression for performance, Also transcodes the .ogg sounds effects to .wav so they work.
+Decompresses the Fallout New Vegas BSAs and repacks them without zlib compression for performance.
+Also transcodes the .ogg sounds effects to .wav so they work.
 It also extracts any mp3 files to loose files because they will not play when in a BSA.
 - Manually download the **FNV BSA Decompressor** main file.
+- Extract the contents of the archive, and run **FNV BSA Decompressor.exe**.
-- Run **FNV BSA Decompressor.exe**, select your game's **Root** folder and press the **Decompress** button.
+- Select your game's **Root** folder, and click **Decompress**.
-- Close the program after the patching process is done.
+- **Exit** the program once the process is done.

 > This utility will add the following lines to your **Fallout.ini** file.
+If you ever encountering missing meshes in-game (in the form of red exclamation marks), make sure these lines are still present in your .ini.

 ```
 [Archive]